 • Does your account with the service store any particularly sensitive audio or transcripts?
 What assurances do you have from the platform to keep your account secure?

 If you are working with sensitive material — recordings that could put someone at risk if they were made public or turned over to authorities — we suggest severely limiting who has access to that data.
-If you are working with an editor or on a deadline and your recordings are particularly sensitive, consider pushing for assistance in hand transcription or later deadlines due to the security of the recordings.
+If you are working with an editor or on a deadline and your recordings are particularly sensitive, consider pushing for assistance in manual transcription or later deadlines due to the security of the recordings.

 Minimizing risk with transcription services